 You’re overweight or obese

 The test is available at your GP’s surgery.
-You may have to fast for 10-12 hours before having the test to make sure you don’t eat anything that could affect the results.
+You may have to fast for 10-12 hours before having the test to make sure you don’t eat anything that could affect the results, though these days cholesterol tests are usually carried out without fasting (your doctor will let you know if you have to avoid eating and drinking before your test).
 Then your doctor or a nurse will take a sample of your blood, which is sent to the lab for analysis.
 The lab will check your blood for the amount of LDL, HDL as well as other fatty substances called triglycerides.

-A. The problem with high cholesterol is it doesn’t cause any symptoms.
+The problem with high cholesterol is it doesn’t cause any symptoms.
 This explains why it’s often called the ‘silent’ killer.
 In fact, for some people, the first sign of having high cholesterol could be something more serious such as a heart attack, stroke or angina.
-According to the cholesterol charity Heart UK, pain when you walk can also be a sign of high cholesterol if it’s causing a blockage to an artery that feeds the leg muscles.
 Because there are no obvious signs to look out for, the only way you can tell if you have high cholesterol is to have a cholesterol test.